ardriveapp/ardrive-cli/README.md

 The manifest data transaction is tagged with a unique content-type, `application/x.arweave-manifest+json`, which tells the gateway to treat this file as a manifest.
 The file itself is a .json file that holds the paths (the data transaction ids) to each file in the specified folder/drive.

+When your drive or folder is later changed by adding files or updating them with new revisions, the original manifest will not be updated on its own.
+A manifest is a permanent record of your files in their current state.

+However, creating a subsequent manifest with the same manifest name will create a new revision of that manifest in its new current state.
+Manifests follow the same name conflict resolution as outlined for files above (upsert by default).

 These paths are used by the gateway to create working links to each of your files:

 ```shell